eklitzke/pyflame/README.md

 #### Full Demo

-Here's an example of a very simple end-to-end demonstration, that you can use after building Pyflame from source:
+Here's a simple end-to-end demonstration, that you can use to generate a flame graph from one of the Python programs included in the Pyflame test suite:

 ```bash
 # Build Pyflame from source